-Chemical compounds capable of surviving the rise to the stratosphere, where Cl and Br radicals are liberated by the action of ultraviolet light.
+Chemical compounds are capable of surviving the rise to the stratosphere, where Cl and Br radicals are liberated by the action of ultraviolet light.
 Each radical is then free to initiate and catalyze a chain reaction capable of breaking down over 100,000 ozone molecules.
 Ozone levels, over the northern hemisphere, have been dropping by 4% per decade.
 Over approximately 5% of the Earth’s surface, around the north and south poles, much larger (but seasonal) declines have been seen; these are called ozone holes.

-Now the question for we who live with a greater risk of damage from the UV rays, is how much sun is healthy, and how much is dangerous?
+Now the question for us who live with a greater risk of damage from the UV rays, is how much sun is healthy, and how much is dangerous?
 If we engage in careful, sensible sun exposure, we can still enjoy the positive effects of the sun.

-For the majority of people 15 minutes of sun exposure on the arms and legs two to four times a week may be enough to maintain vitamin D levels.
+For the majority of people, 15 minutes of sun exposure on the arms and legs two to four times a week may be enough to maintain vitamin D levels.
 Above all, do not allow your skin to get even the slightest burn.
-Wear protective clothing, hats, healthy sunscreen (which will be covered in the next segment), and limit your time outdoors in the middle of the day.
+Wear protective clothing, hats, and healthy sunscreen (which will be covered in the next segment), and limit your time outdoors in the middle of the day.
 With sun exposure, moderation is key; too much UV exposure and sunburns increase the risk of skin cancer.